o-power/recycle-it-right/README.md

 A live demo can be found here.

 ## UX
+### Wireframes
+Wireframes can be found in the [wireframes](https://github.com/o-power/recycle-it-right/tree/master/wireframes) folder.
-User stories.
-Wireframes.
+### User stories
-As a householder, I want to know what I can and can't recycle so that I only place recyclable items in the recycling bin.
+As a householder, I want to know how bad a problem contamination in recycling bins is so that I am motivated to recycle properly.

-As a householder, I want to know why I can't place just any plastic or paper in the recycling bin so that I am motivated to recycle correctly.
+As a householder, I want to know what condition items should be in before being placed in a recycling bin so that I can ensure my recycling bin is not contaminated.

 As a householder, I want to be able to explore a list of items so that I can see what is and isn't recyclable.

-As a householder, I want to be able to see an explanation for why items are/are not recyclable so that I can understand the reasoning behind the limited recycling list and apply this logic to items not on the list.
+As a householder, I want to be able to see an explanation of why items are/are not recyclable so that I can understand the reasoning behind the limited recycling list and apply this logic to items not on the list.

 As a householder, I want to be able to download a list of recyclable items so that I can refer to it when recycling.